 There’s time to read an entire Ernie Zelinski book and to finish his “Get-a-Life Tree”.
 Try doing those things on a Thursday night after a 12-hour work-fogged day.

 Free of the fog of work, many of us would return to duty after a sabbatical and think “What a bunch of toxic waste.”
 Retirement planning would be promptly executed and swiftly implemented.
 No more random walking– just a confident stride to the nearest exit.

-In a military career, a good “sabbatical” opportunity pops up during a 30-day leave or after leaving the service.
+In a military career, a good “sabbatical” opportunity pops up during a 30-day leave or while on terminal leave, or even after leaving the service.
 It could happen after retiring from active duty, or after leaving active duty for the Reserves, or even when making a clean break from the uniform.
 A similar opportunity in a civilian career is after a corporate sabbatical (for the few companies that still do sabbaticals) or… a layoff.

 Now that you’ve read this blog, you can find your own path to financial independence.
 Break free of the fog of work.
 Plan your financial future and check it a few times a year.
 Take as much leave as you can get, or find a way to carve out the contemplative time to make a plan.
 Figure out what you like to do, what you need to be able to do it, and when you can start.